 To help address this, the Permitting and Compliance Working Group is building a network of over 40 restoration practitioners and organizations who are working towards a paradigm shift that integrates programmatic, legislative, and cultural solutions to increase the scale and pace of restoration.
 One where “landscape-scale restoration is critical” and “inaction is risk”.

 Our Work and Additional Resources

-California Secretary for Natural Resources Wade Crowfoot and other leaders in the Newsom Administration are partnering with the California Landscape Stewardship Network to hold Cutting Green Tape roundtables to improve permitting and funding efficiencies for natural resource restoration and stewardship.
-Convenings between December 2019 and April 2020 brought together regulatory agency staff, local governments, environmental conservation groups, and a range of other stakeholders and experts from across the state to create specific recommendations to improve on existing programs and program delivery in 2020 and beyond.
+Over the past year, California Secretary for Natural Resources Wade Crowfoot and other leaders in the Newsom Administration partnered with the California Landscape Stewardship Network to hold Cutting Green Tape roundtables to improve permitting and funding efficiencies for natural resource restoration and stewardship.
+These meetings brought together regulatory agency staff, local governments, environmental conservation groups, and a range of other stakeholders and experts from across the state to create specific recommendations to improve on existing programs and program delivery in 2020 and beyond.

-You can learn more about this exciting and innovative effort and see the roundtable meeting agendas and notes on our Cutting Green Tape page.
+You can see these recommendations in the final report, Cutting Green Tape: Regulatory Efficiencies for a Resilient Environment, which was released in November.
+You can also learn more about this exciting and innovative effort and see the roundtable meeting agendas and notes on our Cutting Green Tape page.

-Our recent white paper also describes permitting and compliance advances, remaining challenges, and next steps that will help catalyze new conversations and strategies to reduce persistent barriers to environmental stewardship, conservation, and restoration.
+A previous white paper also describes permitting and compliance advances, remaining challenges, and next steps and has helped catalyze new conversations and strategies to reduce persistent barriers to environmental stewardship, conservation, and restoration.

 This working group meets regularly by phone.
 To learn more, contact Kellyx Nelson at Kellyx@sanmateorcd.org.